asshejan/Car-Wrap-FastSAM/README.md

 # 🚗 Virtual Car Wrap - FastSAM

-A powerful web application that uses FastSAM (Fast Segment Anything Model) to create virtual car wraps.
-Upload a car image and a sticker/decal, and see how it would look as a real car wrap!
+A professional Streamlit app for virtual car wrapping using AI-powered segmentation (FastSAM).
+Upload a car photo and a sticker/wrap design, and preview realistic wraps with advanced controls and effects.

 ## ✨ Features

-- **AI-Powered Car Segmentation**: Uses FastSAM to automatically detect and segment cars from any background
+- **AI Car Segmentation**: Uses FastSAM to segment the car from the background.
-- **Realistic Sticker Overlay**: Advanced alpha blending for realistic sticker placement
-- **Web Interface**: User-friendly Streamlit interface
+- **Automatic Body Masking**: Windows, tyres, and non-painted areas are automatically excluded from the wrap overlay for realism.
+- **Sticker/Warp Overlay**: Upload a PNG wrap/sticker and see it mapped to the car's painted body only.
+- **Advanced Controls**:
+  - Horizontal & vertical wrap placement
+  - Scale and rotation
+  - Car color change
+  - Paint texture (metallic, pearl, matte)
+  - Professional backgrounds (studio, outdoor, garage)
+  - Lighting and shadow enhancement
+  - Photography filters (warm, cool, dramatic, vintage)
+- **Input Validation**: Warns if you upload a logo or invalid car image.
-- **Download Results**: Save your virtual wraps as high-quality PNG images
+- **Download Result**: Save your professional wrap preview as a PNG.
-- **GPU Support**: Automatic CUDA detection for faster processing
-- **Multiple Format Support**: Works with JPG, JPEG, and PNG images

 ## 🛠️ Technology Stack